evanshortiss/rhte-2019-hackathon-on-rhmi/content/README.md

-# Content (Names are challening...)
+# Lab Setup Scripts

-This folder contains scripts that lab administrators must run to setup the lab:
+This folder contains scripts that lab administrators must run to setup the shared infrastructure for the lab:

 * *db-setup/* - provisions a PostgreSQL for attendees to use
 * *amq-streams-setup* - creates AMQ Streams topics that the generator sends data to